gtsifrikas/Droste/README.md

 ```

 ### Reuse in flight
 When you want to get a resource that is expensive from a cache/fetcher, for example NetworkFetcher, you can use `.reuseInFlight` operator to consolidate all requests that have the same key provided that the first request has not yet finished.
 A example of this scenario is a chat app that has the same avatar multiple times on the screen and each avatar makes it's own request from the cache.
-Using this operator actually will be only one request for the image which all avatars will share it's response.
+Using this operator actually only one request will be made for the image which all avatars will share it's response.

 #### Example
 ```swift